kdenhartog/Personal-Blog/_posts/2025-07-18-centralized-ssi.md

 layout: thought
 title: "How SSI Becomes a Centralized Tool For Gatekeeping"
 date: 2025-07-18
 excerpt: "Self Sovereign Identity subtly introduces centralization through its chosen trust architecture.
-We've re-created a structure where institutions with well-known identifiers make claims about subjects with untrusted identifiers—essentially recreating the same gatekeeping mechanisms SSI was meant to eliminate."
+We've re-created a structure where institutional claims about subjects are more trusted which recreates the same gatekeeping mechanisms SSI was meant to eliminate."
 tags: [SSI, Web]
 comments: false
 ---